What is a No-Interest Loan? A Personal Loan Guide

 How Do Interest-Free Personal Loans Work?

-With a traditional personal loan, you pay back both the principal amount as well as any interest.
-The latter is, essentially, a charge to cover the cost of borrowing the funds.
-But with a no-interest loan, you skip that additional interest charge.
-Instead, you only repay the original amount borrowed.
+With a standard personal loan, you pay back both the principal amount plus interest in regular (fixed) installments over the term of the loan.
+Interest is the cost of borrowing the funds.
+With a no-interest loan, however, you skip that additional interest charge.
+Instead, you only repay the original amount borrowed in regular installments.

 No-Interest Loan Options